- Introduction to Computational Data Science

 - Scatter Plots

-Students continue to interpret scatter plots, and think about direction and strength of linear relationships.
+Students deepen their understanding of scatter plots, learning to describe and interpret direction and strength of linear relationships.

 - Linear Regression

-Students compute the “line of best fit” using linear regression, and summarize linear relationships in a dataset.
+Students compute the “line of best fit” using the function for linear regression, and summarize linear relationships in a dataset.

 - Ethics and Privacy